HOW DO I KEEP MY SOFT DRINK PRODUCTS SAFE?

 Yeasts are the most common organism found in carbonated beverages, because they can tolerate low pH and carbonation.
 Molds cannot grow in carbonated beverages, but may be found in sports drinks and other non-carbonated drinks.
 Bacteria can also contaminate soft drinks, especially those having some natural fruit juice as an ingredient.
 In particular, lactic acid bacteria (LAB) can be carried by the fruit juice into the process.
 Even non-carbonated drinks that are pasteurized can have thermo-acidophilic bacteria (TAB) remain in the product and cause spoilage.

-The most critical filters in figure above are the final, “Sterilizing” filters (housings marked 4).
-These filters remove the target organisms.
+The most critical filters in figure above are the final, “Sterilizing” filters (housing marked 6).
+This filter removes the target organisms.
 The goal is to remove whatever might create flavor, aroma or safety issues while also preserving the flavor and aroma of the final product.

 The filters used to capture microorganisms are almost always membrane filters with pore size ratings of 0.45 microns or 0.22 microns.
 Processors may choose the smaller pore size to assure capture of all bacteria, including the vegetative forms of some species, but there is a risk that some flavor or aesthetic elements of the product will also be captured by membranes with 0.22 micron pores.
 For that reason, 0.45 micron membranes are used by many bottlers.